tkhoa2711/vim-togglenumber/README.md

 git clone https://github.com/tkhoa2711/vim-togglenumber.git ~/.vim/bundle/vim-togglenumber
 ```

-After having you help tags regenerated, you can view the reference manual with `:help
+After having your help tags regenerated, you can view the reference manual with `:help
 togglenumber`.

 Or the [Vundle](https://github.com/VundleVim/Vundle.vim) way: add the following line to your `.vimrc`,
-save it and run `:PluginInstall`.
+save it and then run `:PluginInstall`.

 ```viml
 Plugin 'tkhoa2711/vim-togglenumber'